shomanabd/maintenance-request-system/README.md

 ## License
-This project is for educational purposes as part of COMP 334 at [Your University Name].
+This project is for educational purposes as part of COMP 334 at [Birzeit University].